CubNavarro/Tri2GroupFastpages/_posts/2022-12-06-hackathon.md

  # Prompt 3 CHALLENGE!
- - Write a Procedure that updates a the quiz score if you get a better score on the next quiz use these VARIABLES: INITAL SCORE = 25 RETAKE SCORE 56 OUR OF 60 Points
+ - Write a Procedure that updates a the quiz score if you get a better score on the next quiz use these VARIABLES: INITAL SCORE = 50% RETAKE SCORE 56 OUT 60 Points